24 hours customer service +9779849693351

 Overview

-The distance from Kathmandu to Gosaikunda Lake is 67.5 km direct and it takes about seven days to cover the 32.4 km distance from Sundarijal Chisapani to Gosainkunda.
-Another alternative route is to go from Sundarijal Chisapani to Gosainkunda, which is 32.4 km.
+The direct distance from Kathmandu to Gosaikunda Lake is 67.5 km, and it usually takes about seven days to cover the 32.4 km distance from Sundarijal, Chisapani, to Gosainkunda.

 Best Himalaya View

-during the Gosaikunda Lake Trek, Lauribunayak is the best spot for the scenic Himalayan view of all of Langtang Valley Mountains closely, Ganesh Himal, Manaslu, Sishapangba, and Paldor Peak.
-Chandan Bari to Gosainkunda distance is a bit tough ascent to the climbing hill Lauribinayak, at this hill most trekkers feel altitude sickness.
+During the Gosaikunda Lake Trek, Lauribunayak is the best spot for the scenic Himalayan view of all of Langtang Valley Mountains, Ganesh Himal, Manaslu, Sishapangba, and Paldor Peak.
+The Chandan Bari to Gosainkunda distance is a bit tough ascent to the climbing hill Lauribinayak, at this hill, most trekkers experience altitude sickness.

-The Nepal wilderness trekking agency offers Gosaikunda trekking with professional guides and porters who know the flora and fauna of the Gosaikunda Trek territory as well as the trails, the mountains, the people, the cultures, and the people of the area well.
-Our package cost is competitive when compared to the 7 days itinerary overview on our website, and there is no hidden cost in comparison to the listed blogs.
+The Nepal wilderness trekking agency offers professional guides and porters who know the flora and fauna of the Gosaikunda Trek territory as well as the trails, mountains, cultures, and the people of the area.
+Our package cost is competitive when compared to the 7-day itinerary overview on our website, and there is no hidden cost in comparison to the listed blogs.

 Accommodation:

-As Gosaikunda Trek trails have well-managed facilities and lodges at every place, as well as western menu system foods, so there is a variety of meal options that we can provide.
+As the Gosaikunda Trek trails have well-managed facilities and lodges at every place, as well as a western menu system of foods, so there is a variety of meal options that we can provide.
 In the tea house lodge community, each year, the meal price is changed by a substantial amount.

-The Alternative route begins from Sundari Jal to Gosainkunda or Gosainkunda to Sundari Jal via the Suryabinayak pass, if you have more extra days then also doable Langtang Helambu circuit via the Gosaikunda Lake trek 11 days, it’s coved more landscape Helambu region trek and cross the Shivapuri National park.
+The Gosaikunda Trek Alternative route begins from Sundarijal to Gosainkunda or Gosainkunda to Sundarijal via the Suryabinayak pass. if you have more extra days, then also doable Langtang Helambu circuit via the Gosaikunda Lake trek 11 days, covering more landscape Helambu region trek and crossing the Shivapuri National Park.

 Overall, the Gosaikunda Trek is a great option for those who want to experience the natural beauty and cultural richness of the Langtang region and the stunning alpine scenery of the Gosaikunda Lakes.
 The trek is moderately challenging and requires a good level of fitness and trekking experience.

-Transportation to Dhunche – Syabrubesi, there is a Tata sumo sharing jeep available from Kathmandu to Dhunche or Sybrubesi.
+Transportation to Dhunche – Syabrubesi: There is a Tata Sumo sharing jeep available from Kathmandu to Dhunche or Syabrubesi.

 Detail Itinerary